SarthakSingh18/processCommunication/readme.md

-And there is test.js in root folder because i want to show you what i mean by stopping a readstream(check console for output) ReadStream should be paused because while reading from a file and writing to another file (writestream is slower) so we have to pause a readStream this can also be used while passing data from file to atlan collect dashboard.
+And there is test.js in root folder because i want to show you what i mean by stopping a readstream(check console for output) ReadStream should be paused because while reading from a file and writing to another file (writestream is slower) so we have to pause a readStream this can also be used while passing data from file to your dashboard.